zaksabeast/PokemonRNGGuides/guides/tools/en/How to Extract GBA Bios.md

 ## Tools

 - A CFW 3DS or...
-- A hacked Wii/Wii U with a GBA to GameCube Link Cable, and a GameBoy Advance or GameBoy Advance SP.
+- A hacked Wii with a GBA to GameCube Link Cable, and a GameBoy Advance or GameBoy Advance SP.
-- For Wii U you will need a GameCube controller adapter as well

 ## Using a NES/GB/GBC VC game with a CFW 3DS